fullstorydev/pathing-utils/README.md

 # pathutils

-`pathutils` is a collection of utilities to gain user path insights from exported FullStory data..
+`pathutils` is a collection of utilities to gain user path insights from exported FullStory data.

 ## Local install